IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-axis-layouts.md

 title: $Platform$ Axis Layouts | Data Visualization | Infragistics
 _description: Infragistics' $Platform$ Axis Layouts
 _keywords: $Platform$ Axis, Layouts, Location, Position, Share, Multiple, Crossing, Infragistics
-mentionedTypes: [ "CategoryChart", "XamDataChart", "Axis", "Series" ]
+mentionedTypes: [ "CategoryChart", "XYChart", "DomainChart", "XamDataChart", "Axis", "Series" ]
 ---

 # $Platform$ Axis Layouts

-All $ProductName$ charts include options to configure many axis layout options such as location, gap, and overlap as well as having the ability to share axes and have multiple axes in the same chart.
+All $ProductName$ charts include options to configure many axis layout options such as location as well as having the ability to share axis between series or have multiple axes in the same chart.
 These features are demonstrated in the examples given below.

 > NOTE: the following examples can be applied to `CategoryChart` as well as `FinancialChart` controls.